Manual Handling Training for Elderly Care Workers in Ireland

 What should I do if someone is too heavy for me to safely assist?

 Do not attempt handling beyond your safe capacity.
 Request assistance from colleagues or use equipment designed for the task.
 If adequate resources are not available, report this as a safety concern.
-Your employer has a duty to provide safe working conditions.
+Your employer has a duty under the 2007 Regulations to provide safe working conditions, including appropriate equipment and sufficient staffing.

 How often should elderly care workers refresh their training?

 The HSA recommends refreshers at least every three years.
 Annual updates reflect better practice for physically demanding care roles.
-Additional training is appropriate when new equipment is introduced or when handling concerns are identified.
+Additional training is appropriate when new equipment is introduced, when care needs change, or when handling concerns are identified.

 Related Articles